bootstrapworld/curriculum/lessons/debugging/langs/en-us/slides.md

 # Contract Errors

 - Which contract errors were the easiest to find?
 The hardest?
 - Which error messages were the most helpful?
-Least hepful?
+Least helpful?
 - Which contract errors do _you_ make the most often?
 - What strategies could we use to avoid making them in the first place?
 - What strategies could we use to fix them faster?